cloud-bulldozer/metadata-collector/README.md

 - -s: the elasticsearch server
 - -p: the elasticsearch port
 - -n: the namespace to be used (it will be created if it does not already exist but will NOT be delete)
-- -x: true|false - if the pods should run with elevated privileges
+- -x: the pods should run with elevated privileges and a service account with elevated access
-- -a: true|false - if you wish to apply the backpack-view service account and role to gather additional details
 - -c: true|false - if true after all pods have collected their data the daemonset will be cleaned up
 - -u: UUID - if you wish to pass a specific UUID otherwise one will be generated for you
 - -l: label name - if you wish to target servers with a specific label you can enter the label name here.
 It is expected to be used with -v for the value